TakCastel/crabi-front/README.md

-# rp-front
+# Nuxt PWA application demo

-> My epic Nuxt.js project
+> This is a demo of a progressive web application consuming a Strapi API

 ## Build Setup